davidarchanjo/spring-certified-developer-study-guide/README.md

 [@GeneratedValue](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/GeneratedValue.html) - used to specify the primary key generation strategy which by default is autoincrement;

-[@Column](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Column.html) - used to specify the column to which a property will be mapped;
+[@Column](https://javaee.github.io/javaee-spec/javadocs/javax/persistence/Column.html) - used to specify the database column details like name, constraint etc to which a property will be mapped.
+If no @Column annotation is specified, then the field name will be used for mapping;

 [@Query](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/Query.html) - used to declare custom queries on repository methods to execute both JPQL or native SQL queries;